QuantumMechanics/NEM-sdk/README.md

 #### `nem.com`
 - `requests`: Requests to NIS and the outside world
+- `websockets`: Connection, subscription and requests to NIS websockets

 #### `nem.crypto`
 - `keyPair`: Functions to create keypair from hex and sign data with it